Sonnykimee/SQLiteLib/README.md

 # SQLiteLib
 <img src="images\sqlitelib_logo.png" width=50% height=50%>

-SQLiteLib is a library plugin that provides an easy way to use SQLite database on Minecraft servers.
+SQLiteLib is a library plugin that provides an easy way to use the SQLite database on Minecraft servers.

-Most Minecraft servers store their user data on a single YAML file, or use MySQL as their DBMS.
+Most Minecraft servers store their user data on a single YAML file or use MySQL as their DBMS.
 However, storing data on a YAML file is unsafe and performance inefficient, and MySQL might be a bit overwhelming to install and set up configurations.
 If you are a Minecraft server admin who is looking for a fast, light, and zero-configuration database, SQLite is a good solution.
 SQLiteLib is a Bukkit plugin that helps you to easily use SQLite databases on your Minecraft server.

 I decided to write this plugin after finding out about SQLiteLib written by pablo67340 (https://github.com/pablo67340/SQLiteLib) which is now out of support.
 This plugin statically imports SQLite JDBC Driver 3.39.2.0 written by xerial (https://github.com/xerial/sqlite-jdbc) which is again, a fork of Zentus' SQLite JDBC Driver.
 I copied some of Python JayDeBeApi usage to make the usage as easy as possible.